-Soft covenants g.
+g.
+Soft covenants

 It must be borne in mind that a loan agreement can be broken, not just by a breach of covenants, but also by failing to meet deadlines, clauses or by failing to provide documentary evidence.
-It is now usual for companies to set up a calendar with all loan requirements and trigger dates for compliance such as insurance schedules, 5-year stock condition survey, annual valuation and quarterly returns.
+It is now usual for companies to set up a calendar with all loan requirements and trigger dates for compliance such as insurance schedules, stock condition surveys, timely valuations and quarterly returns.

-The main areas of investment risk are:-4.6
+4.6 The main areas of investment risk are: -

-Risk of default by an Institution a.
+a.
+Risk of default by an Institution